 - Unlawful impersonation through electronic means

-For information on victims' compensation in Wyoming, visit the Division of Victim Services website, or contact them by telephone at (307) 777-7200.
+For information on victims' compensation in Wyoming, visit the Division of Victim Services website.

 You may learn more about crimes by calling your local police department, sheriff's department, or district attorney's office.
 See our WY Sheriff Departments page for the contact information for your local sheriff's department.